 What is a Smart Grid?

-Smart grid refers to an electric grid that’s integrated with a computerized, two-way communication network between a utility and its customer.
-Smart grids will be fitted with advanced controls, computers, automation and new technologies (AI, IoT, ML, Block-chain…) and other technical equipment working together.
+A smart grid refers to an electric grid that’s integrated with a computerized, two-way communication network between a utility and its customer.
+Smart grids will be fitted with advanced controls, computers, automation and new technologies (AI, IoT, ML, Block-chain…), and other technical equipment working together.
 Smart grids have sensors installed that gather and transfer data.
 The data when processed into useful information in turn makes it possible to automatically adjust electricity flows.